Felipe Carrillo Puerto

-Felipe Carrillo Puerto (8 November 1874 – 3 January 1924) was a Mexican journalist, politician and revolutionary who became known for his efforts at reconciliation between the Yucatec Maya and the Mexican government after the Caste War.
-He was governor of the Mexican state of Yucatán from 1922 to 1924.
+Felipe Santiago Carrillo Puerto (8 November 1874 – 3 January 1924) was a Mexican journalist, politician and revolutionary who served as the governor of Yucatán from 1922 until his assassination in 1924.
+He became known for his efforts at reconciliation between the Yucatec Maya and the Mexican government after the Caste War.

 Prerevolution and personal life

 Carrillo Puerto was born in the town of Motul, Yucatán, 45 km northeast of Mérida, and was of partly indigenous Maya background; he was rumored to be a descendant of the Nachi Cocom dynasty of Mayapan.
-His parents were the merchant Justiniano Pasos Carrillo Puerto and his wife Adelaide Solis.
+His parents were the merchant Justiniano Carrillo Pasos and his wife Adelaide Puerto Solis.
 He was one of fourteen children, thirteen of whom lived into adulthood.
 Although his family were Spanish speakers, he also grew up speaking Maya (Mayathan), the language of the neighborhood children.